Skip to content

 Sardinia

 Nuraghe Su Nuraxi is an ancient archaeological site in Sardinia, Italy, dating back to the 17th century BC.
 It is one of the most well-preserved and impressive examples of a nuraghe, which is a type of ancient megalithic structure found exclusively in Sardinia.
-The main tower of Su Nuraxi stands around 18 metres tall and is surrounded by a complex system of smaller towers and defensive walls.
+The central tower of Su Nuraxi stands around 18 metres tall and is surrounded by a complex system of smaller towers and defensive walls.
 The site was occupied for over a millennium and was likely a significant centre for the Nuragic civilisation.

 2. Nuraghe Losa